Henriette Gottlieb

-Henriette Gottlieb (Berlin, 1884 - Łódź Ghetto, 2 January 1942) was a German soprano.
+Henriette Gottlieb (1884 - 2 January 1942) was a German soprano.

 Gottlieb was born in Berlin.
-She performed the Wagnerian role of Brünnhilde in the Théâtre des Champs-Élysées, Paris, in a 1929 performance of Der Ring der Nibelung.
-She also performed in the premieres of the operas Die Hügelmühle by Friedrich Koch (Berlin, 1918) and Holofernes of Emil von Reznicek (Berlin, 1923).
+She performed the Wagnerian role of Brünnhilde at the Théâtre des Champs-Élysées, Paris, in a 1929 performance of Der Ring des Nibelungen.
+She also performed in the premiere of operas in Berlin, Friedrich Koch's Die Hügelmühle in 1918 and Emil von Reznicek's Holofernes in 1923.
 Following the Nazi ban on Jewish performers, she lived in Berlin until she was deported to the Łódź Ghetto (in the General Government region of occupied Poland) in 1941.
-She died on 2 January 1942.
+She died there on 2 January 1942.

 She was noted for her performances and recordings of Wagner's Brünnhilde: